Keio University

 Faculty of Law Professor

-Specialization: Criminal Law and Criminal Procedure Law
+Specialization / Criminal Law, Criminal Procedure Law

 Academia is closely related to society.

-For this reason, it is both healthy and natural for society to take an interest in crime and punishment.
+For this reason, it is healthy and natural for society to take an interest in crime and punishment.

 The crime was established without sufficient in-depth discussion.

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are as of the time this magazine was published.